Contessina de' Bardi: Life

 Together the couple had two sons: Piero the Gouty and Giovanni de' Medici.
 Additionally, Contessina agreed to take charge of Cosimo's illegitimate son by a Circassian slave, Carlo de' Medici.

 She survived her husband by about ten years.
 He died in 1464 and she remained a point of reference for their grandchildren.
 She had a good relationship with her daughter-in-law Lucrezia Tornabuoni, and she lived with her and her son Piero after her husband's death.
 Her relationship with Piero's sons, Lorenzo di Piero di' Medici and Giuliano di Piero de' Medici, was close from their childhood and allowed her political influence as they became leaders.
 This influence included negotiating tax benefits for those she supported.
 She was also regularly involved in negotiating and approving marriages for the more important families in Florence.

 Contessina died between 26 September and 25 October 1473.
-Her grandson Lorenzo named his daughter Contessina de Medici in honor of her.
+Her grandson Lorenzo named one of his daughters Contessina de' Medici in honor of her.